UdayLab/PAMI/docs/manuals/spatialDatabase.md

  3  | Point(5 0)
  4  | Point(4 0)    Point(5 0)

-### Rules to create spatiotransactional database
-Rules to create the spatiotransactional database are similar to the rules to create [transactional database](transactionalDatabase.html).
+__Note:__ The rules to create a geo-referenced transactional database are same as the rules to create a transactional database.
-The rules are as follows:
-1. Since TID of a transaction directly represents its row number in a database, we can ignore this information to save storage space and processing time.
-1. All spatial items in every transaction must be with a separator.

- ### Spatiotransactional database format
-The format of a spatiotransactional database is as follows:
+In other words, the format of creating a transaction in a geo-referential database is:

     spatialItem1<sep>spatialItem2<sep>...<sep>spatialItemN